-Printed flyers used to be a sure fire way of attracting a big crowd to a nightclub event, and ensuring it is the most talked about place to be.
-Because flyer distribution used to work so well, everyone uses this means to promote an event to the point where no one event particularly tends to stand out.
+However, because flyer distribution used to work so well, everyone uses this means to promote an event, to the point where no single event particularly tends to stand out any more.

-How can event flyer promotion be taken to the next level, to ensure not only is your event promoted and remembered in the mind of your potential guests, but also to create a status quo where you have a queue of people wanting a free flyer, rather than it being forced on someone?
+How can event flyer promotion be taken to the next level, to ensure not only that your event is promoted and remembered in the mind of your potential guests, but to also create a status quo where you have a queue of people wanting a free flyer, rather than it being forced on them?

 A more recent trend has been to use a CD as a means of promotion, known as CD flyers.

-A CD flyer is a novel idea and takes the conventional printed flyer to the next level.
-By it’s very nature it encourages product interaction with your target audience.
+A CD flyer is a novel idea and takes the conventional printed flyer to the next level, and by its very nature it encourages product interaction with your target audience.

-Often a printed flyer does not depict the style of music on offer too well, and so a CD flyer offers your guests a chance to sample your club event, and listen to the types of music of offer on the evening of the event.
+Often, a printed flyer does not depict the style of music on offer too well, and so a CD flyer offers your guests a chance to sample your club event, and to listen to the type of music on offer on the evening of the event.

-If the event is a live event, then the artists featured that evening could have snippets of their songs on the CD.
-The artists could record a custom recording to introduce the event on the cd, or even record an impromptu song for the purposes of CD flyer promotion.
+If it’s a live event, then the artists featured that evening could have snippets of their songs on the CD.
+The artists could create a custom recording to introduce the event on the CD, or even record an impromptu song for the purposes of CD flyer promotion.

 An event with 6 different DJs could all feature on the CD, with quick 10 minute mix samples exhibiting the skills and tastes of each DJ.

-By the very fact that a person is handed a CD, rather than a piece of printed paper or card will ensure the CD flyer is not intentionally disposed in a rubbish bin a few yards away.
-The CD is very likely to find it self into an handbag, or jacket pocket, and more likely to be with the person the next day, when they can have a look at the promo CD flyer, and listen to it’s content at their comfort.
+By the very fact that a person is handed a CD, rather than a piece of printed paper or card, will ensure the CD flyer is not intentionally disposed of in a rubbish bin a few yards away.
+The CD is very likely to find it self into a handbag, or jacket pocket, and more likely to be with the person the next day, when they can have a look at the promo CD flyer and listen to its content at their comfort.

-If you have a regular club event, then you probably have video footage of past event.
-It is possible to include the video on the CD so the user can not only hear the music on offer, but also get to see past parties in the form of a video.
+If you have a regular club event, then you probably have video footage of past events.
+It’s possible to include the video on the CD too so the user can not only hear the music on offer, but also get to see past parties in the form of a video.

 Your potential guest can really get a feel for your venue, the bar, the layout, lighting, as well as the other clientele you cater to, just from the comfort of their sofa.

 The main objective of any advertising campaign, is not only direct sales, but for the brand to make close connections and personal ties with its potential clients and guests.
-Certainly a flyer that offers levels of interaction will stand out in the thoughts of the user and be more memorable than a printed paper flyer, which may not even survive more than a few yards of where it’s handed out to ending up in a garbage bin.
+Certainly a flyer that offers levels of interaction will stand out in the thoughts of the user and be more memorable than a printed paper flyer, which may not even survive to more than a few yards of where it’s handed out.

-A short-run of 100 CDs in a plastic PVC wallet will cost about £1.00 each, however a run of 1000 CDs would be about 27p each, with this cost falling to 15p for 5000 units, and 10000 CDs in a PVC wallet costing only about 13p each.
-This price would include copying of the audio, video or other information onto the CD, printing of the CD in full colour, and packaging of the CD into PVC wallets, boxed and ready for distribution.
+A short-run of 100 CDs in a plastic PVC wallets will cost about £1.00 each, however a run of 1000 CDs would be about 27p each, with this cost falling to 15p for 5000 units, and 10000 CDs in a PVC wallet costing only about 13p each.
+These prices include copying of the audio, video or other information onto the CD, printing of the CD in full colour, and packaging of the CD into PVC wallets, boxed and ready for distribution.

-Our in-house team also specialises in DVD and Blu-ray authoring, so if you want a DVD rather than CD, then we can create custom menus and a unique navigation system for the DVD menu, which will make it easy for the client to navigate around the content, and ensure your brand makes a connection on an emotional with your potential customer.
+Our in-house team also specialises in DVD and Blu-ray authoring, so if you want a DVD rather than CD, then we can create custom menus and a unique navigation system for the DVD menu.
+This will make it easy for the client to navigate around the content, and also ensures that your brand makes a connection on an emotional level with your potential customer.

 Once we have received your approval for the CD design, and have received the content for the CD flyer, the printing and duplication of the CDs can start.
 The manufacturing time on a standard turnaround is 8 to 10 working days.
-If a faster turnaround is required, then an express CD manufacturing service can be chosen which can be ready same day.
+If a faster turnaround is required, then an express CD manufacturing service can be chosen, which can even be ready the same day.